FireguiQueen/FireguiQueen/README.md

 ![final real final](https://github.com/FireguiQueen/FireguiQueen/assets/98475125/054612d6-6257-438b-b332-9dfdad89eb89)

 <!-- ABOUT ME -->
-# Hi there 👋, I'm Guilherme
+# Hello there 👋, I'm Guilherme
+I began my programming journey at the age of 13.
+I started with python but it was just a hobby.
+However, since 2019, I've been decicated to the back-end development.

+### Hobbies

 I began my programming journey with Python as a hobby at the age of 13, although regrettably, I temporarily paused this pursuit.
 However, since 2019, I have been dedicated to the study of back-end technologies.
 I firmly believe that mathematics is a fundamental cornerstone for any programmer, and as a result, you can anticipate finding repositories related to mathematics on my GitHub.